 Our growth largely depends on our ability to innovate and add value to our existing creative platform and to provide our customers and contributors with a scalable, high-performing technology infrastructure that can efficiently and reliably handle increased customer and contributor usage globally, as well as the deployment of new features.
-For example, footage represents significantly more data as compared to a still image, and if the proportion of our business related to footage licensing and our footage library continues to grow, we will need to expand and enhance our technological capabilities to ingest, store and search footage and music tracks in ways that are similar to our management of images.
+For example, footage represents significantly more data as compared to a still image, and if the proportion of our business related to footage library continues to grow, we will need to expand and enhance our technological capabilities to ingest, store and search footage and music tracks in ways that are similar to our management of images.
 Without improvements to our technology and infrastructure, our operations might suffer from unanticipated system disruptions, slow website or application performance or unreliable service levels, any of which could negatively affect our reputation and ability to attract and retain customers and contributors.
 We are currently making, and plan to continue making, significant investments to maintain and enhance the technology and infrastructure supporting our customer and contributor facing web properties and software platforms and to evolve our information processes and computer systems to more efficiently run our business and remain competitive.
-For example, in 2022, 2021 and 2020 our product and development costs (which exclude costs that are capitalized related to internal-use software development projects), were approximately \$65.4 million, \$52.0 million and \$46.0 million, respectively, and may continue to increase in the future as we continue to innovate.
+For example, in 2023, 2022 and 2021 our product and development costs (which exclude costs that are capitalized related to internal-use software development projects), were approximately \$96.2 million, \$65.4 million and \$52.0 million, respectively, and may continue to increase in the future as we continue to innovate.
 We may not achieve the anticipated benefits, significant growth or increased market share from these investments for several years, if at all.
 If we are unable to manage our investments successfully or in a cost-efficient manner, our business and results of operations may be harmed.